sapcc/go-makefile-maker/README.md

 [![CI](https://github.com/sapcc/go-makefile-maker/actions/workflows/ci.yaml/badge.svg)](https://github.com/sapcc/go-makefile-maker/actions/workflows/ci.yaml)

-Generates a Makefile and GitHub workflows for your Go application:
+Generates a Makefile and optionally also GitHub workflows and a Dockerfile for your Go application:

 * Makefile follows established Unix conventions for installing and packaging, and includes targets for vendoring, running tests and checking code quality.